-In the previous chapters, we explored how matrices can represent linear transformations, changing vectors by rotating, scaling, or shearing them.
-Now, we focus on a fascinating aspect of these transformations: some vectors, when transformed by a specific matrix, don't change their direction.
-They might get longer, shorter, or even reverse direction, but they remain aligned along their original line.
-These special vectors and their associated scaling factors are fundamental properties of the matrix itself.
+When matrices represent linear transformations, they change vectors by rotating, scaling, or shearing them.
+A fascinating aspect of these transformations involves certain vectors that, when transformed by a specific matrix, do not change their direction.
+These vectors might get longer, shorter, or even reverse direction, but they consistently remain aligned along their original line.
+Such distinct vectors and their associated scaling factors constitute primary properties of the matrix itself.

 Let's formalize this.
 For a given square matrix A of size n×n, we are looking for non-zero vectors x and scalars λ that satisfy the following equation: